NSF GK-12 Fellows Program » Fellowships

 Fellows spend ~10 hours weekly planning and delivering in-class instruction to K-12 students, and approximately five additional hours preparing curricula for both classroom instruction and the TeachEngineering digital library and participating in Saturday and summer workshops for K-12 youth and teachers.
 Pedegogical seminars in classroom management, assessment, gender equity and other educational topics that impact classroom instruction are provided throughout the year.
 Fellows partner with specific teachers in 5-12th grade classrooms in Longmont, Lafayette and Denver, introducing girls and boys to hands-on engineering and serving as engineer role models for youngsters.
 The combined 10 schools serve thousands of diverse student populations and prepare students for high school pre-engineering studies and college engineering pursuits.

-This award provides 10 fellowships for civil, environmental and mechanical engineering PhD students who have an energy or environmenal focus to their research.
+This award provides 10 fellowships for CU-Boulder engineering PhD students who have an energy or environmenal focus to their research.
 Each fellowship provides a half-time GRA stipend (15 hours per week during the academic year; 20 hours per week during the summer months) funded 12 months annually, with opportunity for three-quarter summer appointment.
 In addition, tuition and partial medical benefits are covered.
 Current or prospective PhD students should apply online.
 Please contact Janet Yowell via phone (303-492-5230) or email.